Fair Division of Mixed Divisible and Indivisible Goods

-\begin{lemma} Invariant B2 holds during the algorithm run. \end{lemma} \begin{proof} We first note that the partial allocation is only updated in Steps~\ref{epsEFhalfALG-EpsUpdate} and~\ref{epsEFhalfALG-EpsPrimeUpdate} in the cake-adding phase and Step~\ref{epsEFhalfALG-cycleElimination} in the envy-cycle-elimination phase.
-Given a partial allocation that is $\hat{\epsilon}$-\EFhalf, we will show that each of these updates maintains $\hat{\epsilon}$-\EFhalf with updated $\hat{\epsilon}$, which completes the proof of Lemma~\ref{lem:alwaysepsEFhalf}.
-We note that $\hat{\epsilon}$ is only updated in the cake-adding phase and is non-decreasing during the run of the algorithm.
+\begin{lemma} Invariant~\ref{item:partial-epsHatEFM} holds during the algorithm's run. \end{lemma} \begin{proof} First, it is worth noting that at the beginning, when indivisible goods are allocated, the allocation is EF1 and therefore EFM.
+We then note that the partial allocation is only updated in Steps~\ref{epsEFhalfALG-EpsUpdate} and~\ref{epsEFhalfALG-EpsPrimeUpdate} in the cake-adding phase as well as in Step~\ref{epsEFhalfALG-cycleElimination} in the envy-cycle-elimination phase.
+Given a partial allocation that is $\hat{\epsilon}$-EFM, we will show that each of these updates maintains $\hat{\epsilon}$-EFM with the updated $\hat{\epsilon}$, which completes the proof of Lemma~\ref{lem:alwaysepsEFhalf}.
+We note that $\hat{\epsilon}$ is only updated in the cake-adding phase and is non-decreasing during the algorithm's run.

 For analysis in the envy-cycle-elimination phase, the proof is identical to that of Lemma~\ref{lem:alwaysEFhalf} in the case of envy-cycle-elimination phase.